jamestomasino/vim-writeroom/README.md

     nnoremap <F5> :call VimWriteRoom()<CR>

-Note: there is a bug in MacVim on Lion that can create display issues in full-screen where the OS native background is displayed instead of vim's background.
+_Note_: there is a bug in MacVim on Lion that can create display issues in full-screen where the OS native background is displayed instead of vim's background.
 To fix this problem in the meantime, you can try running this command from your terminal window:

     defaults write org.vim.MacVim MMNativeFullScreen 0

+The following are a number of configuration variables that can be set to customize your vim-writeroom experience:

+    g:vimwriteroom = set to disable plugin
+    g:vimwriteroomcolorscheme = colorscheme to show in writeroom mode

 ### Roadmap ###

 * ~~Make `<F5>` or any call to `VimWriteRoom()` toggle the experience back and forth~~
-* ~~Add support for configurable color options and various colorschemes
+* ~~Add support for configurable color options and various colorschemes~~
-* Add variable to use the default <F5> mapping, or disable it to avoid conflicts
+* Add variable to use determine the use of the default <F5> toggle mapping
 * Fix [full-screen issues in Lion](http://code.google.com/p/macvim/issues/detail?id=364)
 * Expand help documents